Frost-Wing/osdev/readme.md

 ## Features

-- Multiboot-compliant, making it compatible with a wide range of bootloaders, including Limine.
 - Modular architecture for extensibility and maintainability.
 - Support for multiple target architectures: x86_64, ARM64 (aarch64), and RISC-V (riscv64).
 - Simple and clean codebase with documentation.